 It depends on the severity of COVID 19, Most of the COVID 19 infected people are mild and moderate requiring oxygen for a few days, and they recover within four to six weeks without scarring of lungs.

 So far, the best intervention to prevent lung fibrosis is early diagnosis of COVID 19 and timely treatment with antivirals like remdesvir and favipiravir and to some extent anti-inflammatory drugs like steroids.
+Consult with the best pulmonologist in Vijayawada.

 Once it is progressed to severe lung insult and requiring prolonged ICU stay, well-known agents like Nintedanib and pirfenidone which were approved for treating Idiopathic pulmonary fibrosis are being tried with an uncertain mechanism of action in COVID 19, studies are currently underway to determine the efficacy of these drugs.